Eric J. Gouvin

 MARK W. WORTHINGTON

-Director, Graduate Program (LL.M.) in Elder Law and Estate Planning
+Director, Graduate Programs in Elder Law and Estate Planning

 B.S.E.E., University of Rochester